dsikkema/playdo/requirements/apiflask-migration/technical-implementation-guide.md

 2. **Compatibility Layer**: During migration, you may need a compatibility layer to convert between Pydantic and marshmallow-dataclass models.

-3. **Error Handling**: Ensure APIFlask error responses match your current error format or update the frontend to handle the new format.
+3. **Error Handling**: Ensure APIFlask error responses match your current error format.

 4. **Database Impact**: The migration should not impact the database schema, but verify this with tests.